 On Page 2, verify that the Preferred Minimum Session Refresh Interval is set to a value acceptable to the service provider.
 This value defines the interval that re-INVITEs must be sent to keep the active session alive.
-The default value of 600 seconds was used.
+The default value is 600 seconds.
+Per MTS Allstream request, this interval was increased to 1800 seconds.

 '''

-add trunk-group 2 Page 2 of 21
+add trunk-group 2

 Group Type: sip